appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 If you are deploying the Appcircle server for testing purposes, the built-in MongoDB deployment can be used.

-For production environments,, it is recommended to set up an external, production-grade MongoDB instance.
-The recommended version is MongoDB `4.x`.
+For production environments, it is recommended to set up an external, production-grade MongoDB instance.
+The recommended version is MongoDB `4.x`, with a disk size of 40GB.

 To use a external MongoDB database, you can follow the steps below: